Survey Says…Probably not.

-Since our physical well-being relies on the darkness; could it be possible our mental well-being might be dependent on the darkness, as well?
+Since our physical well-being relies on the darkness; could it be possible our mental well-being might be dependent on the dark, as well?

-Just as artificial light is weakening our natural abilities; hiding from our fears instead of examining it, is causing many of us to become time bombs.
+Just as artificial light is weakening our natural abilities; hiding from our fears is causing many of us to become time bombs.

-There is an old saying “what is done in the dark will come to light.”
+There is an old saying, “what is done in the dark will come to light.”
 This aphorism may conjure up a caveat to exposing evil deeds.
-Looking at this old saying with new eyes, however, may provide an invitation to expose the impetus of our fears before it exposes us in the most unflattering way possible.
+Looking at this old saying with new eyes, however, may provide an invitation to present the impetus of our fears before it reveals us in the most unflattering way possible.